grueneschweiz/docs.gruene.ch/docs/2-7-form.md

 ### Sender Settings

-To reduce the probability your form submission emails will be marked as spam, the sender address is always website@_yourdomain.com_.
+To reduce the probability your form submission emails will be marked as spam, the sender address is fixed to website@_yourdomain.com_.
 However you can specify a nice name, that will be displayed to the user instead to the email address.

-For the receivers to be able to respond, you must add the reply-to email address.
-Usually this your own email address if fine for the reply-to field.
+For the receivers to be able to respond, you must add the _Reply-to_ email address.
+Usually this is your own email address.

 ## Submissions